Glossary

 Demand planning is a strategic process used by organizations to forecast and anticipate customer demand for their products or services.
 It involves analyzing historical data, market trends, and other relevant factors to estimate future demand accurately.
 The goal is to optimize inventory levels, production schedules, and resource allocation to meet customer needs while minimizing costs and maximizing profitability.

-Demand planning helps companies make informed decisions about procurement, production, and distribution to ensure that sufficient stock is available at the right time and in the right place.
+Demand planning helps to optimize stock levels, reduce out-of-stocks and surpluses, improve operational efficiency and minimize associated costs.
 It also enables organizations to respond effectively to changes in demand, reducing stockouts and excess inventory.
 By aligning supply with demand, demand planning helps businesses enhance customer satisfaction, streamline operations, and achieve their financial objectives.

 Digital twins” in the supply chain, also known as “digital twins”, refer to a technology that creates a virtual, dynamic replica of a physical system or process.
 In the supply chain context, digital twins are used to model and simulate various aspects of logistics operations.